George Haydock: Life

 On 5 February 1584, he was indicted with James Fenn, a Somersetshire man, formerly fellow of Corpus Christi College, Oxford, William Deane who had been ordained priest the same day as himself, and six other priests, for having conspired against the queen at Rheims, 23 September 1581, agreeing to come to England, 1 October, and setting out for England, 1 November.
-In point of fact he arrived at Rheims on 1 November 1581.
+In point of fact, he arrived at Rheims on 1 November 1581.

 On the same 5 February two further indictments were brought, the one against Thomas Hemerford, a Dorsetshire man, sometime scholar of St John's College, Oxford, the other against John Munden, a Dorsetshire man, sometime fellow of New College, Oxford, John Nutter, a Lancashire man, sometime scholar of St John's College, Cambridge, and two other priests.
 The next day, St Dorothy's Day, Haydock, Fenn, Hemerford, Munden, and Nutter were brought to the bar and pleaded not guilty.

-Haydock had for a long time shown a great devotion to St Dorothy, and was accustomed to commit himself and his actions to her daily protection.
+Haydock had for a long time shown a great devotion to St Dorothy, and was accustomed to committing himself and his actions to her daily protection.
 It may be that he first entered the college at Douai on that day in 1574–5, but this is uncertain.
 The Concertatio Ecclesiae says he was arrested on this day in 1581–2, but the Tower bills state that he was committed to the Tower on the 5th, in which case he was arrested on the 4th.
 On Friday the 7th, all five were found guilty, and sentenced to death.
 The other four were committed in shackles to "the pit" in the Tower.
 Haydock, perhaps in case he should die by a natural death, was sent back to his old quarters.

 Thomas Hemerford

 Thomas Hemerford was born about 1553 in Dorsetshire, and studied at St John's College, Oxford.
 On 30 June 1575 he obtained a Bachelor of Civil Law degree from Hart Hall.
 In October 1580 he entered the English College at Rome.
 Hemerford is described as "a short man with a dark beard, severe of look but of a sweet disposition".

 Ordained in Rheims in March 1583, he arrived in Hampshire in June.
 He was obliged to stay in a village while the blacksmith replaced a shoe on his horse, and a passerby denounced him as the priest who had preached in the barn.
 He was imprisoned at Winchester and then brought to the Marshalsea where he was indicted for conspiring with John Mundyn for the death of the Queen.
 From there he was committed to the Tower.
-Hemerford was tried and found guilty, despite a defective indictment, on 7 February 1584, and hanged, draw, and quartered at Tyburn on 12 February.
+Hemerford was tried and found guilty, despite a defective indictment, on 7 February 1584, and hanged, drawn, and quartered at Tyburn on 12 February.